 Kilian Melloy reviews film and other media for EDGE Media Network, as well as writing about food, drink, and travel, and writing a weekly column.
 He has also written for wigglefish, The Celtic Quill, and a number of other publications.

 Brett Michel writes for The Boston Phoenix, The Boston Herald and The Patriot Ledger.
 You can always find Brett dressed in black, donning a cap and sitting in the middle of one of the very front rows of the theater.

-Jake Mulligan is a film reviewer for The Boston Phoenix, EDGE Boston, and Charleston City Paper.
+Jake Mulligan is freelance writer.
+His reviews and features have been published in Slant Magazine, The Boston Globe, The Boston Phoenix, EDGE Boston, Charleston City Paper, as well as at MovieMezzanine.com.
 He graduated from Suffolk University with a degree in film, but the majority of his studies took place at the Brattle and Coolidge Corner theaters.
 He keeps a viewing log at Letterboxd.

 These days David Riedel writes about movies for the Santa Fe Reporter and C-Ville Weekly.
 He’s also written for DigBoston, Boston Magazine, Boston Globe magazine, the Sacramento News & Review, Columbia Journalism Review, the New York Post, and was managing editor of the New Haven Advocate.
 Read all his nonsense at dmriedel.com.